bradhika80/python-challenge/README.md

 PyBank

+PyBank contains the application to analyze the financial records of a company.

 The folder contains main.py and two sub folders

 Resources/budget_data.csv - csv file to financial data.
 The dataset is composed of two columns: Date and Profit/Losses